Skip to content

 • Build bigger talent pools.
 Leverage AI to cross-check past candidates’ or current employees’ skills and match them with new job opportunities.
 Personalize outreach to potential prospects on social media and across job boards to get more people into your recruitment funnel.

-AI already has ample practical use cases in recruiting — and we expect more talent leaders to embrace it in 2024.
+AI already has ample practical use cases in recruiting, and we expect more talent leaders to embrace it by 2025.

 Practical tips for making better use of AI in recruitment

 • Brainstorm use cases.
 Identify the most time-consuming, error-prone, and manual elements of your talent acquisition process.
-Brainstorm with the hiring managers how different AI products can help address the inefficiencies.
+Brainstorm with hiring managers how different AI products can address the inefficiencies.

 • Start with pilot projects.
 Select several test use cases.
 For example, test different AI apps for recruitment marketing tasks or employer branding activities (e.g., job ad copy generation or personalized nurturing sequences for candidates in your pipeline).
 Set clear success criteria for each and measure the impact to estimate ROI.